 5G coverage for the iPhone® 12 series is not currently supported on Fi.
 The iPhone® 12 series is supported by Fi's 4G network.
 You can check 5G coverage in your area on our coverage map.

 You can only move between networks with a phone designed for Fi.
 When multiple carriers are available, Google Fi will move you to the network that our analysis shows will give you the best Fi experience at your current location, whether that is 5G (for 5G compatible phones), 4G LTE, 3G, or 2G.
 We're constantly learning and improving, to account for factors such as newly-built towers or newly-available radio frequencies.
 And if your current network is providing weak or no coverage, we'll adjust in real time to find you a stronger connection.

 If you're on a phone designed for Fi, when Google Fi automatically connects you to a Wi-Fi network, we help protect your data by sending it through a secure connection, known as a Virtual Private Network (VPN).
 This secure connection protects your data from being looked at by other users on the Wi-Fi network.

 Yes.
 More detail below:

 Phones designed for Fi: Just make sure you're connected to Wi-Fi and make a call like you normally would using the phone dialer.

 Phones compatible with Fi (may vary by phone): If you have an Android phone, you can turn on Wi-Fi calling on the "Phone settings" page in the Google Fi app.
-At this time, Fi does not support Wi-Fi calling for iPhone®.
+If you have an iPhone®, you can turn on Wi-Fi calling from the iOS Settings page.